Manage Your Blood Pressure

 Measure the smallest area, just above the belly button and right after you breathe out.
 BMI greater than 30 and waist circumference greater than 35 inches (40 inches for men) increases the risk for hypertension as well other chronic diseases.

 Know your blood pressure.
+Check your blood pressure regularly.
 Optimal blood pressure is less than 120/80; hypertension is 140/90 or greater; numbers in between are considered borderline hypertension.
 Most people do not need medication for borderline hypertension, but blood pressure often increases as we age.
 So someone with borderline hypertension is likely to develop high blood pressure without lifestyle changes.

 Drink more milk.
 Women who drank two or more servings of fat-free milk per day were 10% less likely to have high blood pressure compared to those who drank fat-free milk less than one time per month.